Mattiny/yamms/README.md

 	- **Additional scene**: Reference to a PackedScene which will be instantiated and placed at the same position as the MultiMeshInstance3D.

 ### PlacementMode
 The PlacementMode sets up the algorythm to generate the position of the MultiMeshInstances.
+Add a placement mode as child element to the MultiScatterItem to set up and configure the algorythm.
+Some placement modes can contain a density map which can be adjusted by scaling, rotating and positioning the PlacementMode in the 3D scene.
+Because the placement mode algorythm is based on the plane it is only recommended to rotate the placement mode around the y-axis.
+Rotation around any other axis is not recommended.
+Therefore rotation around the x- and z-axis has been disabled in the editor.

-Add a placement mode as child element to the MultiScatterItem. **Note*:* Do not the "PlacementMode" itself to the MultiScatterItem.
+Keep in mind the class "PlacementMode" is an abstract class and cannot be instantiated directly.
+Do not attach the "PlacementMode" itself to the MultiScatterItem.
 Instead add the specific placement mode.
 The following placement modes are available:

 #### PMFlat
 PMFlat - PlacementMode Flat - distributes the MultiMeshInstances on a flat plane.
 The height is the average height of the polygon nodes.